-As discussed in § 1, errors in fossil fuel fluxes specified in traditional CO_2 -only inversions (usually with zero prior uncertainty) may be expected to result in spatial and temporal biases in estimated NEE, which we refer to as carry-over bias.
+poral biases in estimated NEE, which we refer to as carryover bias.
 To evaluate the magnitude of potential carry-over bias, and the extent to which it may be reduced by assimilating 14CO2 observations, we compare two inversions in which the prior fossil fuel CO_2 flux fields are deliberately biased.
 The first is the NRC 5000 dual $CO_2 + {}^{14}CO_2$ inversion already discussed.
-The second is a CO_2 -only inversion in which we attempt to estimate both biospheric and oceanic fluxes of CO_2 by assimilating synthetic CO_2 observations from the NRC 5000 network, but not ${}^{14}CO_2$ observations.
-For both inversions, the prior fossil fuel flux is from EDGARv4.2 FT2010 and the prior biospheric flux is from
+The second, referred to as NRC 5000 (traditional), is a CO2-only inversion in which we attempt to estimate both biospheric and oceanic fluxes of CO2 by assimilating synthetic CO2 observations from the NRC 5000 network, but not 14CO2 observations.
+For both inversions, the prior fossil fuel flux is from EDGARv4.2 FT2010 and the prior biospheric flux is from SiBCASA, as described in Sect.
+3.3.
+As can be seen in Figs. 6, 7, and 8, both the annual and monthly totals for the prior fossil fuel fluxes differ markedly from the true fossil fuel fluxes for the US and all subregions.
+Using the entire conterminous US as an example, and assuming stringent total carbon constraint based on the large number of CO2 observations in the NRC 5000 scenario, we may anticipate monthly carry-over biases as large as 100-200 $TgC\,yr^{-1}$ based on differences between true and prior fossil fuel CO2 fluxes in winter and midsummer (e.g.,

-SiB CASA, as described in § 3.3.
-As can be seen in Figures 6, 7 and 8, both the annual and monthly totals for the prior fossil fuel fluxes differ markedly from the true fossil fuel fluxes for the US and all sub-regions.
-Using the entire conterminous US as an example, and assuming stringent total carbon constraint based on the large number of CO_2 observations in the NRC 5000 scenario, we may anticipate monthly carry-over biases as large as 100-200 TgC/yr based on differences between true and prior fossil fuel CO_2 fluxes in winter and mid-summer (e.g., 185 TgC/yr in January 2010, 133 TgC/yr in July 2010, and 176 TgC/yr
+185 TgC yr-1 in January 2010, 133 TgC yr-1 in July 2010, and 176 TgC yr-1 in December 2010).

-Estimated biospheric fluxes for the two inversions are given along with "true" and prior biospheric fluxes as both monthly and annual net totals in Figure 10 for the conterminous US and several sub-regions.
-In all cases, both inversion estimates (those with and without ${}^{14}CO_2$ observations) migrate away from the specified prior biospheric fluxes and lie close to "true" biospheric fluxes.
-This is due to the observational constraints provided by the very large number of synthetic CO_2 measurements and the fact that even the largest potential carry-over bias (e.g., 188 TgC/yr in February 2010 for the US) is small relative to either prior or "true" monthly NEE, which is typically at least an order of magnitude larger.
-However, we note that for regions that are rich in both CO2 and 14CO2 observations, such as the Eastern US, we resolve differences between the cases with and without 14CO2 assimilation that are directly comparable to differences in the underlying fossil fuel inventories.
-For example, the fossil fuel
+Estimated biospheric fluxes for the two inversions are given along with true and prior biospheric fluxes as both monthly and annual net totals in Fig. 10 for the conterminous US and several subregions.
+In all cases, both inversion estimates (those with and without 14CO2 observations) migrate away from the specified prior biospheric fluxes and lie close to true biospheric fluxes.
+This is due to the observational constraints provided by the very large number of synthetic CO2 measurements and the fact that even the largest potential carry-over bias (e.g., 188 TgC yr-1 in February 2010 for the US) is small relative to either prior or true monthly NEE, which is typically at least an order of magnitude larger.
+However, we note that for regions that are rich in both CO2 and 14CO2 observations, such as the eastern US, we resolve differences between the cases with and without 14CO2 assimilation that are directly comparable to differences in the underlying fossil fuel inventories.
+For example, the fossil fuel prior in February 2010 over the eastern US is biased low by $154 \,\mathrm{TgC} \,\mathrm{yr}^{-1}$, which results in an NEE estimate 153 TgC yr^{-1} higher than the truth if ${}^{14}\text{CO}2$